 Even when it comes to grading, I believe that feedback is a critical component to student learning.
 My students get explanations of what was done incorrectly and model answers, not just an X and a mysterious number of points deducted.
 Further, I am always willing to work with a student from any level of understanding to build up the skills necessary to do well in the course.

-This dedication and belief in effective instruction is why I won the 2017 Rendig Fels Teaching Award, and why I was selected to be one of Vanderbilt’s few Grad Student Instructors for Summer 2018.
-I am also completing Vanderbilt’s Certificate in College Teaching (CiCT) program this May , to further my abilities as an instructor.
+This dedication and belief in effective instruction is why I won the 2017 Rendig Fels Teaching Award, and why I was selected to be one of Vanderbilt’s few Grad Student Instructors for Summer 2018 (You can view my syllabus here) .
+I have also completed Vanderbilt’s Certificate in College Teaching (CiCT) program , to gain formal training in course design and effective teaching.